Discrimination: Name

 Discrimination based on a person's name may also occur, with researchers suggesting that this form of discrimination is present based on a name's meaning, its pronunciation, its uniqueness, its gender affiliation, and its racial affiliation.
 Research has further shown that real world recruiters spend an average of just six seconds reviewing each résumé before making their initial "fit/no fit" screen-out decision and that a person's name is one of the six things they focus on most.
 France has made it illegal to view a person's name on a résumé when screening for the initial list of most qualified candidates.
 Great Britain, Germany, Sweden, and the Netherlands have also experimented with name-blind summary processes.
 Some apparent discrimination may be explained by other factors such as name frequency.
 The effects of name discrimination based on a name's fluency is subtle, small and subject to significantly changing norms.

+Political views

+Political discrimination involves treating individuals or groups unfairly based on their political opinions, political party affiliations, or activities.
+While many international human rights instruments, such as the Universal Declaration of Human Rights, prohibit discrimination based on "political or other opinion," legal protections vary significantly by jurisdiction.
+Germany, France, Israel, South Africa, New Zealand, and Northern Ireland protect against political discrimination as of 2025.

+In many historical and modern contexts, political discrimination manifests in two primary forms: